StevenFewster/BlogPosts/Projects/2025-01-04--project-planning.md

 ## Tasks (T) and Features (F)

-- (T) Crete Git project to host code and management
+- (T) Create Git project to host code and management
 - (T) Create project and commit to git
 - (F) Update code to only allow registrations from xxx.com
 - (F) Add basic styling to application